mfrdixon/ML_Finance_Codes/SETUP.md

 ## 1. Install Anaconda

-If you already have Anaconda installed, skip to step 2 below.
+If you already have Anaconda installed, skip to Step 2 below.
 First, copy and paste this link into your browser's address bar and download the latest Python 3.x Anaconda installer for your operating system:

     https://www.anaconda.com/products/individual